zalando/zalando.github.io/_docs/releasing/index.md

 ### Copyright and ownership

 Default ownership of all code released by Zalando employees are copyright Zalando SE and must be released under the Zalando GitHub organizations.
-Due to the European copyright law, any work by employees are the property of the employer.
-However, there can be made exceptions to this for unrelated projects, made out-of-hours and on a private laptop.
-It is a legal grey area, so get in touch with the open source team for guidance, before releasing any private code.

 ## Prepare your repository